cypnk/Cabin-Life/Three-phase Assembly/README.md

 # Three-phase assembly

 A coil stator and magnet arragement which can be used as an electric generator or motor.

-The magnets may be neodymium for increased performance, however, ferrite magnets of equivalent size may be used if there is not an adequate supply.
-The stator coils are made from identically cut segments of 0 - 4 AWG stranded copper wire, in lieu of pre-wound coils.
-Dedicated magnet wire coils may be used, but these may be in short supply, too expensive, or unavailable.

 All parts may be scavanged or improvised as needed.
-CCA or Copper-Clad Aluminum wire is not recommended.
 The performance of the assembly depends on the type of components used and the speed of rotation.
 Exact components are left up to the builder, depending preference and local availability.

 ***IMPORTANT: Electricity is dangerous and the author is not responsible for any damage to property, injuries, or worse, which may be caused by using any of the information presented here.***

+## Concept

+The stator coils are made from identically cut segments of 0 - 4 AWG stranded copper wire, in lieu of pre-wound coils.
+Dedicated magnet wire coils may be used, but these may be in short supply, too expensive, or unavailable.
+CCA or Copper-Clad Aluminum wire is not recommended.
+The magnets may be neodymium for increased performance, however, ferrite magnets of equivalent size may be used if there is not an adequate supply.
+The magnets must be of identical size and weight to avoid balance and vibration issues during operation.

+Avoid leaving dissimilar metals in contact with each other to reduce the risk of galvanic corrosion.

 Supplies:
 * Neodymium bar type (recommended) or round magnets with axial North South polarity (flat face N or S)